Types of grants

 - Applications must be for one activity only (for example a course, a conference or a project).
 In the case of multi-year academic courses, funding must be sought for each academic year.

 - A HC nurse applying for an Educational Grant, who works part of the time in an adjacent county or in an acute hospital trust, must state (as a percentage) how much of their time is spent working as a HC nurse.

-- Each applicant for an Educational Grant to attend a course or conference must agree to complete an evaluation form (available on this website by clicking the Grants button at the top) within thirty days of the end of the course or conference.
+- Each applicant for an Educational Grant to attend a course or conference must agree to complete an evaluation form (available on this website by clicking the Grants button at the top) within 30 days of the end of the course or conference.

 - Applications for equipment must show how its use will benefit patients, carers or families.

 - If the start date of a course or conference is delayed, applicants must email Nicholas@nufton.co.uk (our Hon Treasurer) as soon as possible and if the course or conference is delayed by more than 90 days, then the Charity will cancel the award and it will be necessary for the applicant to reapply.
-Invoices for courses and conferences must be received by the Hon Treasurer within thirty days of the start date of the course or conference.
-If it is not, the applicant will need to notify the Hon Treasurer when the invoice will be submitted, or the grant will be withdrawn and the invoice will not be paid.
+Invoices for courses and conferences must be received by the Hon Treasurer within 60 days of the start date of the course or conference.
+If the invoice is not received within that time scale, the applicant will need to notify the Hon Treasurer as to when the invoice will be submitted, or the grant will be withdrawn and the invoice will not be paid.

 - Decisions of the Trustees about whether or not to award a grant are final.